Yifan127/Blog/ch4.md

    2.3 Block and Inline elements: h1-h6, p, div; span, img

+3. Jinja Template

+   3.1 Template Inheritance

+   3.2 {{ ... }} for variables ...

+   3.3 {% ... %} for statements: for loop, if else ...

-3. CSS
+4. CSS

-   3.1 Syntax
+   4.1 Syntax

-   3.2 How to insert
+   4.2 How to insert

-   3.3 Font, Color, Padding, Margin, Border
+   4.3 Font, Color, Padding, Margin, Border, Form, Table

-4. Set temperature unit of measure

-   4.1 Add validator for the input unit parameter
-5. Query weather with specific date

-   5.1 Add validator for the input date parameter

-   5.2 Convert date string to date object

-   5.3 Use timedelta to compare date
+5. Improve last week task: openweathermap.py to reuse

+   5.1 Call Google timezone API to convert the system's timestamp to the query location timestamp

+6. Boostrap

+   5.1 Start from a Boostrap template, modify it

+   5.2 USe Boostrap CSS